docarray/docarray/docs/how_to/multimodal_training_and_serving.md

 ```

 <!-- #region tags=[] -->
-## Create the Documents for handling the Muti-Modal data
+### Create documents for handling multimodal data
 <!-- #endregion -->

-The first thing we are trying to achieve when using DocArray is to clearly model our data so that we never get confused
+The first thing we want to achieve when using DocArray is to clearly model our data so that we never get confused
-about which tensors are supposed to represent what.
+about which tensors represent what.

-To do that we are using a concept that is at the core of DocArray.
-The `Document`, a collection of multi-modal data.
+To do that we are using a concept that is at the core of DocArray: The document -- a collection of multimodal data.
-The `BaseDoc` class allows users to define their own (nested, multi-modal) Document schema to represent any kind of complex data.
+The `BaseDoc` class allows users to define their own (nested, multimodal) document schema to represent any kind of complex data.

-Let's start by defining a few Documents to handle the different modalities that we will use during our training:
+Let's start by defining a few documents to handle the different modalities that we will use during our training:

 ```python
 from docarray import BaseDoc, DocList from docarray.typing import TorchTensor, ImageUrl
 ```

-Let's first create a Document for our Text modality.
+Let's first create a document for our Text modality.
 It will contain a number of `Tokens`, which we also define:

 ```python
 from docarray.documents import TextDoc as BaseText